airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 the programmer great flexibility when it comes to memory management.

-Now, in order to make the process more efficient, memory is separated out into groups called *pagespages*.
+Now, in order to make the process more efficient, memory is separated out into groups called *pages*.
 When running Linux on x86 processors, a page is 4096 bytes of memory.
 All of the memory mappings are done a page at a time.
-Physical memory assignment, swappingswapping, mapping, etc. are all done to memory pagesmemory pages instead of individual memory addresses.
+Physical memory assignment, swapping, mapping, etc. are all done to memory pages instead of individual memory addresses.
 What this means to you as a programmer is that whenever you are programming, you should try to keep most memory accesses within the same basic range of memory, so you will only need a